 Use a whiteboard to brainstorm a short list of values, a descriptive sentence or any other brief but creative way to communicate your company’s important values.

 High visibility ensures its continued influence on employees.

 Corporate values can have a powerful influence on how employees perceive your company, and the attitude with which they approach their work.

 Make these values explicit early, by creating a corporate value statement, to aggressively foster a positive and productive workplace.

 The Aspen Institute and Booz Allen Hamilton.
-(2005, January 1).
+(2019, February 19).
 Deriving Value from Corporate Values.
-Retrieved November 16, 2009.